MystenLabs/deepbookv3/packages/deepbook/move-docs/pool.md

 ## Function `cancel_order`

+Cancel an order.
+The order must be owned by the account.
+The order is removed from the book and the user's open orders.
+The user's balance is updated with the order's remaining quantity.
+Order canceled event is emitted.

 <pre><code><b>public</b> <b>fun</b> <a href="pool.md#0x0_pool_cancel_order">cancel_order</a>&lt;BaseAsset, QuoteAsset&gt;(self: &<b>mut</b> <a href="pool.md#0x0_pool_Pool">pool::Pool</a>&lt;BaseAsset, QuoteAsset&gt;, <a href="account.md#0x0_account">account</a>: &<b>mut</b> <a href="account.md#0x0_account_Account">account::Account</a>, proof: &<a href="account.md#0x0_account_TradeProof">account::TradeProof</a>, order_id: u128, <a href="dependencies/sui-framework/clock.md#0x2_clock">clock</a>: &<a href="dependencies/sui-framework/clock.md#0x2_clock_Clock">clock::Clock</a>, ctx: &<a href="dependencies/sui-framework/tx_context.md#0x2_tx_context_TxContext">tx_context::TxContext</a>)